Owning a business can put not only your company's finances at risk, but your personal finances as well.

 All of those assets, whether your own or your business’s, can be at risk if the business faces challenges or fails.

-Because the stakes are so high, it’s essential for business owners to consider strategies to protect your assets.
-By taking key steps today, you can work to secure a financial future for yourself and for your business.
+Because the stakes are so high, it’s essential for business owners to consider strategies to protect their assets.
+Taking key steps today can help secure a financial future for yourself and for your business.

 Every business owner’s situation will be different, and determining your appropriate asset protection strategies will depend on the shape of your business.
 For example, if your business is younger, you may be more focused on protecting your personal assets from a potential business failure.
 But as the business develops and builds value, it becomes increasingly important for you to consider how to protect both your personal assets and your growing business assets.